The Royal Game of Ur

 History

-The Game of Ur is one of the oldest games in the world, that was first played in ancient Mesopotamia during the early third millennium BC.
+The Game of Ur is one of the oldest games in the world, first played in ancient Mesopotamia during the early third millennium BC.
 It derived its name from the place where it was first discovered.

 The game was popular among all social classes.
-It is uncertain what contributed to the gradual demise of the Game of Ur during the late antiquity.
+It is uncertain what contributed to the gradual demise of the Game of Ur during late antiquity.
 One hypothesis suggests that it developed into backgammon.

 There have been a few proposals by different researchers as to which path the players follow across the board.
 I will introduce four specific adaptations to the rules: R.C.
 Bell/I. Finkel, H.J.R.
 Murray's, J. Masters, D. Skiryuk.